Fraud from bots represents a loss of $6 bln in digital advertising

 "We have long suspected and have long known there was fraud in our industry," said Bob Liodice, the president and chief executive of the ANA, an organization that represents thousands of brands.
 "We didn't know the exact amount or the reasons why it was happening."

-The study included 36 ANA member companies, including Anheuser-Busch InBev SA, Ford Motor Co Verizon Communications Inc and Pfizer Inc.
+The study included 36 ANA member companies, including Anheuser-Busch InBev SA (ABI.BR), Ford Motor Co (F.N) Verizon Communications Inc (VZ.N) and Pfizer Inc (PFE.N).

 White Ops monitored 181 online advertising campaigns by the brands from August to October to determine fraud activity.